imranmatin23/fullstack-web-app-template/backend/README.md

 - Add new serializers for the `api` app in `api/serializers.py`.
 - Add new models for the `api` app in `api/models.py`.
 - To create a new Django App in the `backend` Django Project, execute `django-admin startapp [APP_NAME]`.
 Make sure to add the new App's endpoints to `backend/urls.py`.
-- To configure the backend's settings (e.g. database) edit `backend/settings.py`.
+- To configure the backend's settings (e.g. database) edit `backend/settings.py` and the ENV vars in `.env`.

 # References